OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-18.md

 ## 2 Kings 18:33

-Has any of the gods of the nations actually saved his land from the hand of the king of Assyria?
+Have any of the gods of the nations been able to rescue their land from the hand of the king of Assyria?

 ## 2 Kings 18:34